-On this Valentine’s Day, I reflect back to when I first met Patricia, the ideal modern woman, desirable on so many levels: strong, artistic, beautiful, and smart.
-I placed her high up on a pedestal.
-And being the saint that I am, I did this despite the fact that her cooking skills left something to be desired… Judge not, I thought, she is a victim of the times — times during which it was simply not fashionable to “just stay home to bake cookies.”
-But she loves good food and is a quick study, and so this week (after many culinary renditions of “the rain in Spain stays mainly in the plain”) I am most pleased to debut Patricia’s version of Pasta e Fagioli!
-You’ve come a long way baby!
-And I must say, as an ideal modern man, that I am ecstatic that American society now recognizes that the art of cooking transcends both gender and politics.
+On this Valentine’s Day, I reflect back to when I first met Patricia, the ideal modern woman, desirable on so many levels: artistic, strong, beautiful, and smart.
+I placed her high upon a pedestal.
+And being the saint that I am, I did this despite the fact that her cooking skills left something to be desired.
+Judge not, I thought, she is a victim of the times — times during which it was simply not fashionable to “just stay home to bake cookies.”
+But she loves good food and is a quick study.
+And so, (after many culinary renditions of “The Rain in Spain”), I am most pleased to debut Patricia’s version of Pasta e Fagioli.
+You’ve come a long way, baby!
+And I must say, as an ideal modern man, I am ecstatic that American society now recognizes that the art of cooking transcends both gender and politics.
 Cooking is giving and giving is love.
 And love is universal.
-So grab a friend and cook your heart out.
+So cook your heart out.
 Spread your love with food.
-And this week, do it with Patricia’s Pasta e Fagioli!
+And do it with Patricia’s Pasta e Fagioli!

 p.s.
 Check out our wine pairings to compliment this dish.

 In a large pot, over medium heat, sauté the onions, celery, carrot, and garlic in the olive oil until the onion is translucent.
 Add the basil.
 In a separate skillet, cook the pancetta until golden brown.
 Add the pancetta to the vegetables, lower the heat and cook for 2 – 3 minutes.